• What is Copywriting?

 Every once in a while, I’ll hear a lament from one of our students who is interested in landing an in-house or agency job.
 They’ll say, “I really want to apply for these, but they all require at least two years of experience!
 I haven’t got that yet!”

-And I get it: For someone who’s been studying and working diligently to practice and hone the craft, as well as build a great portfolio, that can seem discouraging.
+And I get it.
+For someone who’s been studying and working diligently to practice and hone the craft as well as building a great portfolio, that can seem discouraging.

 Consider the Hiring Manager’s Challenge

 So, let’s take a step back and talk about what’s in a hiring manager’s head when they’re putting together the job description.
-They’ve written up what they need, they’ve written up the benefits of the position, and now it’s on to the requirements of the position; specifically, the experience.
+They’ve written up what they need and the benefits of the position and now it’s on to the requirements of the position—specifically, the experience.

 What are their options?
 For a junior—or even junior-to-mid-level—position, they want someone who knows how to write copy.
 They don’t mind getting them up to speed on the brand or brands, but they don’t want to have to teach someone to write copy.